-Each executive officer is subject to additional ownership requirements, even after the original ownership target is met.
+Each executive officer must meet additional ownership requirements, even after meeting the original ownership target.
 The ownership requirements increase the number of PNC shares that an individual needs to own over time.
 As new awards vest, designated executives need to retain more shares of stock, which they must then hold until they retire or leave PNC.
 This ownership policy reflects compensation awards over an executive's career, and also ties an executive's personal wealth closely to the performance of PNC and the interests of our long-term shareholders.

 Equity interests that count toward satisfaction of the ownership guidelines include shares owned outright by the officer, or his or her spouse and dependent children, restricted shares (subject to vesting requirements), certain equity awards and shares or stock units held in a benefit plan.
-We count 50% of any unvested equity-based award (that is payable in common shares) toward satisfaction of the ownership guidelines.
+For awards granted on or after 2018, we do not permit executives to count unvested performance-based securities (i.e., the PSUs) toward satisfaction of the guidelines.
 The guidelines are as follows: